codeanywhere/documentation-old/preferences/general.md

+---
+current_menu: general
+---

 # General Preferences

-You’ll see preferences in Top Menu bar.
+You’ll see preferences in [Top Menu Bar](http://docs.codeanywhere.com/overview/codeanywhereui/topmenubar.html).
 Default preferences can’t be changed but you can overwrite them in User or Projects settings.
 We’ll now take an overview of the preferences you can manage and their default values of General preferences:
 - in your workspace:
   -	Codeanywhere visual theme - currently available "monokai", "white", "dark" -